-A 2017 New York State Gaming Commission report showed DFS operators generated $18,621,700 in gross gaming revenue in New York from September 2016 through January 2017.
-That represents an average of $3,724,340 every month since the law was enacted.
+A 2017 report from the NYS Gaming Commission showed DFS operators generated $18,621,700 in gross gaming revenue in New York from September 2016 through January 2017.
+That represents an average of $3,724,340 each month since the law was enacted.

 The state collected 15 percent, or a total of $2,796,182, in taxes from DFS operators during that period.

-Extrapolated estimates would put annual DFS revenues in New York at $44.6 million per year with taxes at $6.7 million.
+Extrapolated estimates would put annual DFS revenues in New York at $44.6 million per year with taxes around $6.7 million.